 It is important to emphasise rental value, because rents vary over time much less than capital / market prices of dwellings.
 People are more familiar with house prices than rents.
-However there are plenty of domestic rental transactions: easily enough for competent valuers to both separate the site value from the building value and to assess rental value.
+However there is are enough domestic rental transactions for competent valuers to both separate the site value from the building value and to assess rental value.